Promoting higher education, innovation transfer and entrepreneurship

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Department of Human Resources, Science and Technology (HRST); African Union Commission (AUC), Rectorate of the Pan African University
+Lead executing agency: Human Resources, Science & Technology Department (HRST) of the African Union Commission (AUC), Rectorate of the Pan African University

-The African Union Commission (AUC) responded to this by founding the Pan African University (PAU) in 2008 with a view to establishing a model for excellence.
-PAU is divided into five thematic institutes in North, West, East, Southern and Central Africa; its Rectorate will be located in Yaoundé, Cameroon in the future.
+The African Union Commission (AUC) responded to this problem by founding the Pan African University (PAU) in 2008, designed to be a leading teaching and research institution that contributes to Africa’s social and economic development.
+The PAU Rectorate is located in Yaoundé (Cameroon).
+The five institutes based in North, West, East, Southern and Central Africa and the Pan African Virtual e-University (PAVEU) aim to offer high-quality education.

 PAU serves as a model for the quality, relevance and supraregional and international focus of higher education and research in Africa.
 The university promotes entrepreneurship and employment among its graduates through close networking with private and public actors and political decision-makers.